BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 In this way, you can show a `Toast` in any thread, it should be noted that this parameter is `false` by default and you need to set it manually.

+When this parameter is enabled, `BetterAndroid` posts the actual `Toast` operation back to the main thread and does not create a background `Looper`.

-You should try to avoid showing `Toast` in non-main threads, because this may lead to some possible "black box problems" and unknown hidden dangers.
+You should still try to avoid requesting `Toast` from non-main threads unless necessary, because it may make message timing harder to predict.

 ::: warning